Radiation Treatment for Skin Cancer: Sensus SRT100+, GentleCure, and AURA

 Hair Loss:

 Radiation will result in permanent hair loss in the local area treated.
 It does NOT result in hair loss anywhere else.
-To make it even more clear: the area where the cancer is will lose hair and no where else will be affected.
+To make it even more clear: the area where the cancer is will lose hair permanently and no where else will be affected.
 For this reason, it is not recommended to treat the eyebrow, beard (in men), and scalp unless the patient does not mind permanently losing hair in that area.

 Radiation Treatment of Squamous Cell Carcinoma